 M.K.
 White Park right off Main Street is a more open course, with lake views and a few trees.

-It is located at Shawnee Bend Park and features both wide open throws and tight turns into the trees.
+The other disc golf course is located at Shawnee Bend Park and features both wide open throws and tight turns into the trees.

 With scenic views and a challenging layout, Shawnee Bend Golf Course has been a staple of recreation in the Warsaw community since it opened in 1985.
 Located minutes from historic downtown Warsaw and only 30 minutes from Sedalia and Clinton, it offers small town prices while maintaining big city golf value.
 From Beginner to Pro, we are the place to go.
 There is also a driving range.